 It's best to be upfront with dates about your asexuality.
 Of course, it's your own decision how much you want to share and how soon.
 Waiting too long to at least divulge your basic preference makes it more likely that someone will end up with hurt feelings.

 The discussion of how to compromise on sexual activities can wait until a little later, though.
-If a sexually-inclined person and an asexual person accept each other as potential partners, then they have done so understanding that they have different preferences.
-Later, if the relationship seems to be developing into something serious or long-term, or at least has the potential to do so, then it will be necessary to talk about what level of sexual activity each person is comfortable with.
+If a sexually-inclined person and an asexual person accept each other as potential partners, they have done so, understanding that they have different preferences.
+Later, if the relationship seems to be developing into something serious or long-term, or at least has the potential to do so, it will be necessary to talk about what level of sexual activity each person is comfortable with.